 By the RestorationSOS Educational Staff

 It is a small wonder that more chimneys are not damaged or otherwise compromised by water damage.
 The brick and mortar making up the construction of your chimney are the only such parts of your home that are not at least partially protected by a roof and eaves.
 The chimney rises above your roof and is constantly exposed to wind, rain, snow, and ice, not to mention brutal freeze/thaw cycles.

 Chimney Construction and What Gets Damaged

 The typical chimney is constructed out of brick, mortar, steel, and cast iron, all of which may deteriorate as the result of prolonged contact with water.
 These materials will also break down as a result of freezing and thawing causing moisture to penetrate the material and expand, causing stress.
-Water will also rust steel and iron parts.
+Water will also steel and iron parts.

 Water also causes damage to other chimney components, such as brickwork, firebox assemblies, damper assemblies, rotted wood and wall coverings, central heating systems, decayed mortar, and cracked flue liners.

 Chimney water damage may be preventable if you make the right choices early on.
 Chimney caps or rain covers are the least expensive method, designed to keep water out of the flue openings as well as preventing access to the chimney by birds or other small animals.
 These caps also prevent sparks from leaping out of the chimney and landing on the roof or dry ground where they may quickly turn into a blaze.

 Many times, the flashing (the seal between the roofing and the chimney) surrounding the chimney will need to be replaced, since flashing prevents rain water from running down the chimney into living spaces where it may damage ceilings or walls.
 Damaged flashing may also allow water access to rafters, joists, or other structural elements where rot may occur.